luzpaz/med/doc/dev/sphinx/medcalc-userguide-api.rst

 SALOME MED module.
 Keep in mind that the MEDMEM library is designed to be a self-consistent library with very few third party softwares (only med-file, glibc and mpi typically).
-In particular, it is strictly independant from the SALOME framework even if it distributed with SALOME for convenience reasons.
+In particular, it is strictly independent from the SALOME framework even if it distributed with SALOME for convenience reasons.

 Components of the MEDMEM library